 Exactly how much you allow for each month's car costs will depend on the car you’ve chosen, but following the tips below will help you to plan ahead and avoid any unexpected surprises.

 Make a Spreadsheet

-A spreadsheet will allow you to carry out this exercise in arguably the most effective way.
-Not only will it help you to forecast affordability more accurately, but if you use a program like Microsoft Excel or Google Sheets, it can also do all the calculations for you.
+A spreadsheet will allow you to carry out this monthly budget exercise in arguably the most effective way.
+Not only will it help you to more accurately forecast affordability, but if you use a program like Microsoft Excel or Google Sheets, it can also do all the calculations for you.
 Exactly how you organise your spreadsheet is down to personal preference, but for the sake of this illustration, we will label the first vertical column ‘Costs’, with the next 12 columns titled Month 1, Month 2, Month 3 and so on until you’ve covered the whole year.

 Below are our suggestions for what Costs to put in each row, as well as how they should be applied to the relevant months.
 You may have some additional expenses to consider, but these simple tips will put you on the right track to a successful budget.

 Row 1: Purchase Price or Deposit

 If you’re using savings to purchase the car outright, list this figure under Month 1.
 Similarly, any one-off downpayment required for a car that is being financed should also go into Month 1.

 Shoppers who are borrowing money to buy a car, whether it is by bank loan or car finance, will need to consider the monthly payments, including any interest due to the lender.
 Enter this monthly car payment figure for every month of the year.